ds-wizard/guide/docs/application/administration/roles/index.rst

 Roles
 *****

-Roles define what users can do across the |project_name| instance.
+Roles define what users can do across the DSW instance.
 Each user has one global role.
 The role contains a set of permissions, such as whether the user can manage users, configure settings, work with knowledge models, or access all projects.

 Default Roles
 =============

-New |project_name| instances include default roles for the usual workflows:
+New DSW instances include default roles for the usual workflows:

 - **Researcher** for users who mainly create and work on their own projects.
 - **Data Steward** for users who prepare content such as knowledge models, document templates, and project templates.